Trouble Every Day (film): Reception

-The film received mixed reactions from critics.
-On Rotten Tomatoes the film has an approval rating of 49% rating, based on 49 reviews.
+The film received mixed reviews from critics and generated controversy upon its screening at Cannes, with many booing and walking out, as well as two women in the audience fainting due to the film's violence, requiring an ambulance to be called.
+On Rotten Tomatoes the film has a "rotten" approval rating of 56%, with an average rating of 6.0/10 based on 61 reviews.
 The site's consensus states: "An erotic thriller dulled by a messy narrative."
 On Metacritic the film has a weighted average score of 40 out of 100 based on reviews from 16 critics, indicating "mixed or average reviews".

-Derek Elley of Variety wrote that it is "over-long, under-written and needlessly obscure instead of genuinely atmospheric."
-Chris Fujiwara of The Boston Globe was more positive, but concludes by calling the film "a success in some sense, but it's hard to like a film so cold and dead."
+Derek Elley of Variety described the film as "over-long, under-written and needlessly obscure instead of genuinely atmospheric."
+Chris Fujiwara of The Boston Globe was more positive, but concluded his review by calling the film "a success in some sense, but it's hard to like a film so cold and dead."

-Later, the film developed a small following who admire it for its themes of existentialism and its unique take on the horror genre as well as gender roles.
-It was given an in depth analysis by Salon.com which looked at the intricacies of the film, particularly the metaphorical nature of the narrative.
+Later, the film developed a small cult following, who admire it for its themes of existentialism and its unique take on the horror genre as well as gender roles.
+It was given an in depth analysis by Salon which looked at the intricacies of the film, particularly the metaphorical nature of the narrative.
 At Film Freak Central, Walter Chaw said, "Plaintive and sad, Claire Denis' Trouble Every Day is a rare combination of honesty, beauty, and maybe even genius."
 The film has been associated with the New French Extremity.